Material damage

 Signage and logos

-Do I have to use the ICBC Repair Shop logo?
+Do I have to use the ICBC Repair Network logo?

-No. Using the ICBC Repair Network logo remains completely voluntary.
+No. Using the ICBC Repair Network logo is voluntary.
+If you decide to display a Repair Network logo, it must be the current version permitted by your contract with ICBC.
+The use of old trademarks, like the c.a.r. shop VALET or Glass Express logos, suggests to customers there are options that are no longer available to them.
 If you decide to display any ICBC logo, it must be the current version as set out in the Program Guides and the ICBC Logo usage standards for ICBC Repair Network.

 What if I don’t want to replace signage?